-Polite Phrases for Emails (that Sound Natural, Professional, and Confident)
+Polite Phrases for Emails in English: Natural, Professional, and Confident

 Writing emails in English can feel surprisingly stressful.

-Many English learners worry about sounding too direct, too informal, too cold or, just as bad, too polite and unnatural.
+Many English learners worry about sounding too direct, too informal, too cold, or — just as awkward — too polite in a way that feels unnatural.
+In professional and semi-formal emails, the words you choose can completely change how your message is received.

 Compare: